KartikJain14/xoer/README.md

 To compile the tool, you can use the following command:

 `λ g++ xoer.cpp -o xoer -lssl -lcrypto`

+Or, you could just make the build file using:

+`λ make`

 ## Security Note